hda-technical/dancebooks/docs/common/libraries.md

 > Yuriy,
 >
 > Please feel free to add any links you wish.
-Since those pieces are in the public domain, they may be used in any way you wish.
+> Since those pieces are in the public domain, they may be used in any way you wish.
 >
-> The problem with the erroneously copyright-protected music is a serious one, especially for me since I’m the one who gets to field indignant inquiries asking if I understand anything at all about copyright (and no, your inquiry was not one of those).
-Yes, I do have an understanding of copyright as it applies to our holdings (though I am not a lawyer), but I had nothing to do with the redesign of the Levy site a couple years ago that resulted in this problem.
-I wish it could be corrected soon but, unfortunately, that will probably not happen since it would require a programmer to locate the source of the problem, and then a “search and destroy” project to eliminate all of the individual places where it occurs.
-I’ve been told there is no money for such a clean-up project and it’s a low priority in the overall scheme of things.
+> The problem with the erroneously copyright-protected music is a serious one, especially for me since
+> I'm the one who gets to field indignant inquiries asking if I understand anything at all about copyright
+> (and no, your inquiry was not one of those).
+> Yes, I do have an understanding of copyright as it applies to our holdings (though I am not a lawyer),
+> but I had nothing to do with the redesign of the Levy site a couple years ago that resulted in
+> this problem.
+> I wish it could be corrected soon but, unfortunately, that will probably not happen since it would
+> require a programmer to locate the source of the problem, and then a "search and destroy" project
+> to eliminate all of the individual places where it occurs.
+> I've been told there is no money for such a clean-up project and it's a low priority in the overall
+> scheme of things.
 >
 > So if you want to add these pieces to your site, please go right ahead.
-We would appreciate a citation to the Lester S. Levy Collection of Sheet Music, Sheridan Libraries, Johns Hopkins University, as the source of the original, but links to our screwed up pages would probably not be needed.
-I should note that the JScholarship version of the Levy site (https://jscholarship.library.jhu.edu/handle/1774.2/2085) does not include these false copyright issues.
-It’s not as visually appealing as the main Levy site, but feel free to link to the JScholarship pages where the main site is screwed up.
+> We would appreciate a citation to the Lester S. Levy Collection of Sheet Music, Sheridan Libraries,
+> Johns Hopkins University, as the source of the original, but links to our screwed up pages would
+> probably not be needed.
+> I should note that the JScholarship version of the Levy site
+> (https://jscholarship.library.jhu.edu/handle/1774.2/2085) does not include these false copyright issues.
+> It's not as visually appealing as the main Levy site, but feel free to link to the JScholarship pages
+> where the main site is screwed up.
 Best wishes.
 >
 >
 > James Stimpert